THE ELSINBORO TOWNSHIP BOARD OF EDUCATION

-Unless otherwise indicated, the term “employees” when used hereafter in the Agreement shall refer to all professional teachers represented by the Association in the negotiating unit as above defined.
+Unless otherwise indicated, the term “employees” when used hereafter in the Agreement shall refer to all professional teachers represented by the Association in the negotiating unit as defined above.

 A. The parties agree to enter into collective negotiations over a

-successor Agreement in accordance with Chapter 123 Public Laws
+successor Agreement in accordance with Chapter 123 Public Law

 1974 in a good faith effort to reach agreement.

 B. This agreement shall not be modified in whole or in part by the

 parties except by an instrument in writing duly executed by both